 Since 1992 the city’s been inextricably linked with Europe as the Maastricht Treaty sealed Europeans’ commitment to develop our collective identity.
 The signing of this milestone for European integration started a great, dynamic experiment, which carries on to this day.

 While the Treaty may be the city’s claim to fame, Maastricht’s European character is more than just symbolic.
-This is where Europeans come together to work on that experiment.
-To think, debate, discuss and dream.
-To make this shared vision a reality.
+The city is the place for Europeans to come together to work on that experiment.
+To think, debate and discuss Europe.

 This is not a coincidence.
 Maastricht has always been a city defined by (crossing) borders.
 For centuries it’s been a melting pot of cultures where different peoples meet, trade, cooperate and, from time to time, wholeheartedly disagree.